-A condo declaration, as defined by the Condominium Authority of Ontario, is a collection of documents that allow a condominium corporation to be formed.
+A condominium declaration, as defined by the Condominium Authority of Ontario, is a collection of documents that allow a condominium corporation to be formed.
 Sometimes called a “declaration and description,” these documents are filed with the land registry office as part of registering the condominium with the province.

 It is important to have a lawyer who understands the complexities of condominium laws review a declaration.
-These documents outline what your comment elements are and how much you will pay for their maintenance.
+These documents outline what your common elements are and how much you will pay for their maintenance.
 The information contained within them will determine your maintenance charges, as well as how the fees are allotted.

-The declaration document
+The condominium declaration document

 - The street address